Wellness & culture

-The topic of men’s mental health has never been more important.
-As we approach Movember, a month dedicated to raising awareness of men’s health issues, and International Men's Day, the conversation around mental well-being is at the forefront.
-Justin "J.C."
-Coughlan, co-founder of the Movember Foundation, recently shared his insights on the movement’s origins and its focus on tackling men’s mental health, particularly in light of the ongoing global mental health crisis.
+The topic of men’s mental health has never been more important, and few campaigns have made as much impact as Movember.
+Held every November, Movember is a month dedicated to raising awareness of men’s health issues, running alongside International Men's Day, and keeping the conversation around mental well-being at the forefront.
+Justin "JC" Coghlan, co-founder of the Movember Foundation, shared his insights on the movement’s origins and its focus on tackling men’s mental health, particularly in light of the global mental health crisis that intensified during the pandemic.

 A Spotlight on Men’s Mental Health

 J.C. explained that men often prefer to communicate “shoulder to shoulder” rather than face to face, making social environments like pubs or sporting events ideal for opening up these conversations.
 Movember has worked to create these spaces where men can talk openly without feeling pressured.
-The movement has also brought attention to the alarming statistics: 77% of suicides are men, with one man taking his life every minute of every day.
+The movement has also brought attention to alarming statistics: Movember reports that around three in four suicides globally are men, with a life lost roughly every minute.
 These figures drive Movember’s mission to create a world where men feel comfortable seeking help.

 The Impact of the Pandemic on Mental Health

-The global pandemic has exacerbated mental health issues worldwide.
-Depression rates have increased by 25%, with an additional 53 million people affected, while anxiety has surged by 76 million.
-J.C. highlighted the profound impact the pandemic has had on young people, particularly the 1.6 billion children who were out of school at the height of the crisis.
-In the UK, one-third of young people now meet the criteria for depression, and half of them have either known someone who has taken their own life or attempted to do so.
-These statistics are a stark reminder of the importance of addressing mental health issues early and proactively.
+The pandemic exacerbated mental health issues worldwide.
+The World Health Organization estimated that global rates of depression and anxiety rose by around 25% in the pandemic's first year, affecting tens of millions of additional people.
+J.C. highlighted the profound impact on young people, particularly the roughly 1.6 billion children who were out of school at the height of the crisis.
+In the UK, Movember cited data suggesting around one-third of young people met the criteria for depression at that point, with many reporting they had known someone who had taken their own life or attempted to do so.
+These figures are pandemic-era snapshots rather than current data, but they underline why addressing mental health issues early and proactively still matters.

 Understanding the Triggers of Men’s Mental Health